MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 The possible values are Active, ActiveWithError, Disabled, and Error.
               \[LicenseDetails \<IMicrosoftGraphLicenseDetails\[\]\>\]:
               \[Mail \<String\>\]: The SMTP address for the user, for example, admin@contoso.com.
-Changes to this property also updates the user's proxyAddresses collection to include the value as an SMTP address.
+Changes to this property also update the user's proxyAddresses collection to include the value as an SMTP address.
 This property can't contain accent characters.
 NOTE: We don't recommend updating this property for Azure AD B2C user profiles.
 Use the otherMails property instead.